sivapcu/sivapcu-mkdocs/docs/index.md

 ### Admonition Sample

+!!!
+Title
+    Note with Title but without quotes

+!!!
+Admonition
+    !!! note "Another Admonition inside"
+        Note with Title but without quotes

-!!! note "Siva"
+!!! note "Title can be customised"
-    this is some text
+    Note with Title.
+Title can be customized for any type of Admonition

 !!! summary
+    Summary afasdf afasdf

+!!! tldr
     this is some text

-!!! tldr ""
-    this is some text

-!!! tip "Siva"
+!!! tip
     this is some text

 !!! important